chsafouane/imbalanced_data_methods_test/Notes.md

 ### Tomek links

-2 samples are Tomek Links if they are nearest neighbours and are from a different class.
-This undersampling method removes Tomek links from the majority class - this behavior can be tweaked to remove tomek links even from the minority class-, and so the final dataset distribution will change.
+2 samples have a Tomek Link if they are nearest neighbours and are from a different class.
+This undersampling method removes Tomek links by removing the datapoint from the majority class - this behavior can be tweaked to remove the corresponding point the minority class as well-.
+The final dataset distribution will change.
 The assumption of this technique is that boundary points are noise.